 Standards, Ethics, and Certification Committee

-The Standards, Ethics and Certification Committee administers the CIPFA exam, sets and coordinates continuing education standards, acts as a hearing board for alleged ethical violations, promotes a strong standard of ethics among NAIPFA members and reviews and updates the NAIPFA Code of Ethics as required.
+The Standards, Ethics and Certification Committee administers the CIPMA exam, sets and coordinates continuing education standards, acts as a hearing board for alleged ethical violations, promotes a strong standard of ethics among NAMA members and reviews and updates the NAMA Code of Ethics as required.